Nursing

 Why this CV works

-- If your current specialisation differs from the job description, don’t worry!
-You should still be specific about your experience, but concentrate on transferable skills that complement other fields.
+- Connect your strengths by highlighting your technical abilities according to the nursing job description on your LPN CV.
+If your current specialisation is different from the job description, be specific about your experience, but focus on transferable skills that complement other fields.

-View more LPN resumes >
+View more LPN CVs >

 How to Write a Nursing CV